Emporix discusses what makes commerce truly composable - worth knowing when choosing a future-proof e-commerce platform.

-Each of these approaches, modularity, service-orientation and API-First, is a critical building block of Composable Commerce, but by itself is not enough to provide the high level of design freedom and scalability that companies should expect from Composable Commerce as we understand it at Emporix.
+Each of these approaches, headless, modularity, service-orientation and API-First, is a critical building block of Composable Commerce, but by itself is not enough to provide the high level of design freedom and scalability that companies should expect from Composable Commerce as we understand it at Emporix.
 We combine modularity, service-orientation and API-First to build a platform that enables true composable commerce.

 How to recognize fake composable commerce

 Moving into composable commerce means a paradigm shift in most companies, involving a fundamental transformation not only of technology ecosystems, but also of entire organizations.
 Therefore, it is critical to choose platform solutions that provide maximum design freedom long-term.
 If you fall for fake composable solutions, you could get some nasty surprises at some point.
 Be warned if you encounter the following characteristics.

 Full e-commerce composability requires architectures that are genuinely microservice-based, API-first, cloud-native SaaS, and headless.
 When in doubt, businesses should look for vendors and solutions that are certified by the MACH Alliance, as Emporix is.

 - The number of services you can compose is limited.

 True composable commerce allows you to connect services on an open API platform without any limitations, no matter if you choose services you have developed yourself, compose ready-made services on a best-of-breed basis, or mix both.